16 Great Sculptors Who Changed the History of Art

 Modern

-French sculptor Auguste Rodin is generally thought to have brought sculpture into the modern age.
+French sculptor Auguste Rodin is generally thought to be the father of modern sculpture, credited with bringing the art form into the modern age.
 Classically trained, he came to international attention after his works were displayed at the World's Fair.
 Rodin continues to be one of the most recognized artists in the world, with his pre-eminent work The Thinker visible in different castings around the globe.
 Rodin is known for his ability to forgo realism and decoration in favor of using texture, surface details, and light and shadow to convey emotion.
 His focus on inner emotion and suffering is a turning point in the history of art and serves as a hallmark of Modernism.

 Constantin Brancusi